 Each teacher education program at The College initiates the placement of student teachers/clinical interns.
 The student teacher/clinical intern coordinator for each program reviews, approves, signs and submits the student teaching/internship application to the STEP Office.
 It is the goal of the School of Education to place students in Professional Development School Network schools.
 The College has developed a formal partnership with PDSN school districts.
 The school districts are within thirty-five miles of the campus.
-In collaboration with the departments of the School of Education and the PDSN school districts the STEP Office will arrange placements for all students within the PDSN.

-districts, the STEP Office will arrange placements for all students within the PDSN.
+In collaboration with the departments of the School of Education and the PDSN school districts, the STEP Office will arrange placements for all students within the PDSN.
 However, The College may place students outside the PDSN schools in order to meet the specific needs of the department and their students or when placement in the PDSN schools is not possible.
 Once the placement is made, a binding contract between the College and the school district is executed.
 Students are expected to honor the contract.